Fragmented eigenstate thermalization versus robust integrability in long-range models

-{\em Conclusion.--} We have shown that a fully connected many-body quantum system can display striking resilience to certain classes of perturbations, while others trigger quantum chaos even at infinitesimally small strengths.
-Drawing a heuristic analogy with classical chaos, where localized chaotic regions in phase space emerge and progressively expand until they merge together, quantum chaos in fully connected systems unfolds in a similarly fragmented fashion~\cite{chirikov2008}.
-It first emerges within individual energy bands associated with quasi-conserved quantities, and as the strength of the integrability-breaking perturbation increases, these chaotic regions broaden and eventually coalesce, signaling a global breakdown of integrability.
+Drawing a heuristic analogy with classical chaos, where localized chaotic regions in phase space emerge and progressively expand until they merge together~\cite{chirikov2008}, quantum chaos in fully connected systems unfolds in a similarly fragmented fashion.
+It first emerges within individual energy bands associated with approximate conserved quantities, and as the strength of the integrability-breaking perturbation increases, these chaotic regions broaden and eventually coalesce, signaling a global breakdown of integrability.

-A natural theoretical and experimental extension of this work is to investigate the nonequilibrium dynamics and thermalization timescales near $\alpha = 0$, comparing the behavior across different perturbation classes.
+The emergence of ETH satisfied within symmetry-defined sectors in the strong long-range regime provides a natural framework for defining microcanonical energy shells.
+Building on this perspective, an important theoretical and experimental extension of this work is to investigate the nonequilibrium dynamics and thermalization timescales near $\alpha = 0$, comparing the behavior across different perturbation classes.
 In particular, it is important to contrast the evolution of initial states confined to a single energy band with that of states that span multiple bands.

 {\it Acknowledgements.--} The authors thank Shamik Gupta for inspiring discussions on long-range systems.
-S.~K.~P. acknowledges helpful discussions with Marcello Dalmonte, Tobias Schatez, Shreya Vardhan, and Vyshakh B. R.~ L.~F.~S. thanks start-up funding from the University of Connecticut.
+S.~K.~P. acknowledges helpful discussions with Marcello Dalmonte, Tobias Schatez, Vyshakh B. R., and Shreya Vardhan.
+L.~F.~S. thanks start-up funding from the University of Connecticut.
 S.~K~.P. is supported at the Tata Institute of Fundamental Research (TIFR) through a graduate fellowship from the Department of Atomic Energy (DAE), India.
 The authors gratefully acknowledge the ``School on Classical and Quantum Long-range Interacting Systems 2024" held at TIFR Mumbai, where this project was initiated.

 \onecolumngrid

 \thesection{\Roman{section}} \thesubsection{\thesection.\Alph{subsection}} {S\arabic{figure}} {S\arabic{equation}}